LDAP Auth Module

 To use this method, you need a special account on the directory server that has permission to look up other user accounts in the directory service.

-Use the Set password control to store the password for this account in Hub.
-The password for the bind user is stored as a hash of the plain-text value.
+Use the Change password control to store the password for this account in Hub.
+The password for the bind user is stored as a salted hash of the plain-text value.

 Derives the user DN from the login and attempts to bind to the LDAP service as the user directly.
 This method is also commonly called direct bind.